OPM/ResInsight/Documentation/UsersGuide/WellPaths.md

 ![](images/WellsInTree.png)

-The visible wells are always shown in all the 3D Views in the complete project, so the toggles and settings controls the overall project visibility of the Well Trajectories.
+The visible wells are always shown in all the 3D Views in the complete project, so the toggles and settings control the overall project visibility of the Well Trajectories.
 The **Property Editor** of the **Wells** item is shown below

 ![](images/WellPathCollectionProperties.png)